 But what does it look like when a research project turns into a marketable product that isn’t backed by a Silicon Valley stamp of approval, or the kind of resources that Apple had as a modest $300 million corporation?

-This series of blog posts will walk you step-by-step through the series of events that turned a research project into a company launching its first product this year—but it’s not a success story.
+This series of blog posts will walk you step-by-step through the series of events that turned a research project into a company launching its first product on Kickstarter—but it’s not a success story.